 Get enough sleep, eat healthy foods, drink plenty of water and exercise, if you are able, to help keep your immune system strong.

 Health and Safety

-Make sure your business operates safely and responsibly.
-Following these guidelines will help facilitate a safer environment in your workplace.
+Make sure your business is safely and responsibly resuming operations for employees.
+Following these guidelines will help facilitate a safer environment.

 Face masks